The HIBEAM Instrument at the European Spallation Source

-The experiment involves a focused beam of free neutrons propagating in a sufficiently field-free (or "quasi-free'') region \cite{Phillips:2014fgb} towards a detector able to detect the antineutron annihilation.
-In this detector, any antineutrons would annihilate with a thin target (for this reason, we referred to it as the {\it annihilation} detector), resulting in a final state of charged pions and photons see Section \ref{sec:annihilationdetector}.
-The figure of merit ($FOM$) of sensitivity for a free $n\rightarrow\bar{n}$ search is given by: where $N_{n_{i}}$ is the number of neutrons per unit time reaching the annihilation detector after $t_{n_{i}}$ seconds of flight through a magnetically protected, quasi-free conditioned vacuum region.
-The probability of a conversion is therefore proportional to the number of neutrons times the squared transit time.
-A high precision search therefore requires a large flux of cold neutrons (i.e. neutrons with energy below 0.025 eV) which are allowed to propagate freely over a long time to allow conversions to antineutrons.
+The quantity $N_{n_{i}}$ is the number of neutrons per unit time reaching the annihilation detector after $t_{n_{i}}$ seconds of flight through a magnetically protected, quasi-free vacuum region.
+The probability of a conversion is, therefore, proportional to the number of neutrons multiplied by the square of the transit time.
+A high-precision search therefore requires a large flux of cold neutrons (neutrons with energy below 0.025 eV) which are allowed to propagate freely over a long time to allow conversions to antineutrons.
 These conditions are satisfied at the ESS.